 However, NVMe drives alone cannot solve all the potential I/O bottlenecks.
 Enabling end-to-end NVMe connectivity—from the host through the switch to the flash array—with NVMe over Fabric (NVMe-oF) can eliminate the bottlenecks and speed performance.

-End-to-end NVMe with IBM FlashSystem 9150, IBM b-type 32G Storage Networking, and Emulex 32G Fibre Channel Server and Storage Adapters
+End-to-end NVMe with IBM FlashSystem Family, IBM b-type 32G Storage Networking, and Emulex 32G Fibre Channel Server and Storage Adapters

-The IBM FlashSystem 9150 was built to deliver fast data access and storage efficiency for secure, highly available environments.
-It offers end-to-end NVMe with Broadcom Emulex HBAs delivering high performance and the optimal NVMe experience.
-It boosts performance for physical, virtual, multi-cloud, and container environments.
-Among its newest features are:
+The new IBM FlashSystem family of storage platforms simplifies storage for hybrid multi-cloud environments.
+With a unified set of software, tools and APIs, the FlashSystem family of storage solutions addresses the entire range of storage needs from one data platform.2 NVMe-based members of the FlashSystem family are built to deliver fast data access and storage efficiency for secure, highly available environments.
+They offer end-to-end NVMe with Broadcom Emulex HBAs delivering high performance and the optimal NVMe experience.
+They boost performance for physical, virtual, multi-cloud, and container environments.
+Among their newest features are:

 - NVMe over Fabric (NVMe-oF), which provides end-to-end NVMe with compatible hosts and includes native multi-pathing.

-- IBM b-type 32G FC storage network switching to increase performance and extend bandwidth.
+- IBM b-type 32G FC storage network switching, based on Brocade technology, to increase performance and extend bandwidth.